lpsinger/gwcelery/doc/design.rst

-    A Celery worker that is dedicated to serially process external triggers from GRB alerts received from Fermi, Swift and neutrino alerts received from SNEWS and create/modify external trigger events in *GraceDb*:
+    A Celery worker that is dedicated to serially process external triggers from GRB alerts received from Fermi, Swift and neutrino alerts received from SNEWS and create/modify external trigger events in GraceDb:

     *  :meth:`gwcelery.tasks.external_triggers.handle_gcn`